Probability tilting of compensated fragmentations: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Jean Bertoin and Andreas E. Kyprianou for their helpful comments on earlier drafts of this work.
 Q.S.\ was supported by math--STIC of Paris University 13 and the SNSF fellowship P2ZHP2\_171955.
+This work has been much improved by the careful reading and comments of two anonymous referees.